seto77/ReciPro/README.md

-# The software “ReciPro” makes crystallographic calculations, simulation of/indexing diffraction pattern, and so on.
+# The software ReciPro

+ReciPro makes various crystallographic calculations, simulation of/indexing diffraction pattern, and so on.

 ## Main features of ReciPro